 Occasionally, a researcher will request to purchase a computer (or other equipment) at the end of the project, in an attempt to use unspent funds.
-This is not allowed.
+This is absolutely not allowable.

-If a research project requires a very specific type of software (i.e., a specific statistics program for a meta-analysis), it is highly unlikely but may be permitted at the discretion of the Managing Director of Research, Education and Outreach Division and the Scientific Review Panel.
+If a research project requires a very specific type of software (i.e., a specific statistics program for a meta-analysis), it is highly unlikely but may be permitted at the discretion of the Vice President of Programs and the Scientific Review Panel.

-Q: Can unspent funds from the first year be rolled over into the second year?
+Q: May unspent money from the first year be rolled over into the second year?